ericruzanski/stackscripts/README.md

 8. Save and publish the new StackScript.

 You can now deploy the StackScript when creating new Linode instances.

+To view all of my public StackScripts on Linode, type "username:ericruzanski" in the Community StackScripts search bar.

 *DISCLAIMER* - Before using any script, it's important to review and understand its functionality to ensure it achieves your specific intentions.
 Always exercise caution